 Round off the Thai leg of your adventure with a few days on gorgeous little Tao.
 Take a boat trip to the best snorkelling and kayaking spots as well as Koh Nang Yuan with its dazzling beach.
 Then travel back to crazy Bangkok for one last night out.
 Fly from Bangkok to Denpasar International Airport (DPS) to arrive in time for the first day of your Bali itinerary.

 Days 1 - 2: Canggu.
 Kick off your Bali adventure with a couple of days in lively Canggu.
 Check out spectacular Uluwatu and Tanah Lot Temples, take a surf lesson, have lunch in the Monkey Forest and sample some of the famously crazy Canggu nightlife.

 Days 4 - 5: Ubud.
 Visit Ubud primary school and prepare to have your heart stolen by the friendly kids, head to Tegenungan Waterfall for a swim, visit the plantation where the world’s most expensive coffee is made and wander through the terraced rice fields.

 Days 6 - 8: The Gili Islands & bye-bye Bali.
 Leave civilisation behind and sail to the Gilis where you’ll take a bicycle tour, go on an island hopping boat trip, snorkel with turtles and dance all night with the sand between your toes.
 Then on day 8, make your way back to Denpasar Airport to catch your onward flight to Sydney International Airport (SYD).

-Days 1 - 4: Sydney.
+Days 1 - 3: Sydney.
 Spend the next few days exploring spectacular Sydney and getting the lowdown on working and travelling Down Under.
-You’ll see all the most iconic sights on a jet boat tour round the harbour, soak up the sun and surf on Bondi and tuck into a proper Aussie barbie as well as getting lots of time with our local jobs team who’ll get you all set up and ready for work.
+You’ll see all the most iconic sights round the harbour, soak up the sun and surf on Bondi and tuck into a proper Aussie barbie as well as getting lots of time with our local jobs team who’ll get you all set up and ready for work.